 Our microfinance strategy is a powerful tool in the struggle for sustained and sustainable economic growth.
 Using country-specific social impact surveys, we ensure that we are targeting the most needy and excluded within communities.

 Some of those that we work with have been dependent on food aid for many years - reliant on these handouts but with no hope of feeding their own families.
 We pride ourselves in being a ‘compassionate banker’ and providing our East African clients with a hand up, not a handout.
 Changing mindsets and showing communities that they can use the skills, trust and small pockets of money they already have to increase their incomes is a big part of our work.

 Several of the sub-clauses within point 16 align directly with Five Talents' operating philosophy, namely ensuring 'responsive, inclusive, participatory and representative decision-making at all levels,' developing institutions of good 'governance' and promoting 'non-discriminatory…policies for sustainable development'.

-Our partners ensure these principles are put into practise through the owner-managed Trust Groups which form the basic building blocks of all our programmes.
+Our partners ensure these principles are put into practice through the owner-managed Trust Groups which form the basic building blocks of all our programmes.
 This is particularly critical when dealing with marginalised communities which have traditionally lacked empowerment, are dependant on aid, and have little or no history of democratic leadership.